cran-task-views/WebTechnologies/WebTechnologies.md

   for accessing Web services from within R.

 - **HTML**:
   All of the tools that work with XML also work for HTML, though HTML tends to be more prone to be malformed.
-  - `xml2::read_html()` is a good first function to use for importing HTML.

-  Some tools are designed specifically to work with HTML.
+So `xml2::read_html()` is a good first function to use for importing HTML.
+Other tools are designed specifically to work with HTML.
   - For capturing static content of web pages `r pkg("postlightmercury")` is a client for the web service 'Mercury' that turns web pages into structured and clean text.
   - `r pkg("rvest")` is another higher-level alternative which expresses common web scraping tasks